 The magnificent Lord Siva Nataraja Shrine is situated at a lovely hilltop location overlooking the LOTUS Shrine, with a panoramic view of the Blue Ridge Mountains in the distance.
 Dedicated in 1991, the site is known as “Kailash,” named after the holy abode of Lord Siva in the Himalayas.

-The seven-foot tall bronze Moorti, or sacred statue, that is installed within the Shrine was generously donated to the Ashram by Sri Dr. Karan Singh and his wife, Princess Yasho.
-Dr. Singh is a former Indian Ambassador to the United States and a well-known scholar and public servant.
+The seven-foot tall bronze Murti, or sacred statue, that is installed within the Shrine was generously donated to the Ashram by Dr. Karan Singh and his wife, Princess Yasho.
+Dr. Singh is the son of the last Maharaja of Kashmir, a former member of the Indian Parliament, former Indian Ambassador to the United States and a well-known scholar and public servant.

-At the feet of Lord Nataraja sits a beautiful Lingam (the universal symbol of Lord Siva) with smaller Moortis of Nandishwara Deva (Sri Nandi), Sri Ganesha, Sri Subramanyam (Lord Muruga), and Sri Sivakami Mata, His Consort.
+At the feet of Lord Nataraja sits a beautiful Lingam (the universal symbol of Lord Siva) with smaller Murtis of Nandishwara Deva (Sri Nandi), Sri Ganesha, Sri Subramanyam (Lord Muruga), and Sri Sivakami Mata.

-Adjacent to the Shrine are additional enclosures housing marble Moortis of Lord Sri Ganesha, Lord Siva in His Aspect of Lord Sri Shankara, Lord Sri Krishna, and Sri Durga (Parashakti).
-These welcoming Deities were created in Jaipur, India and installed here in 1993.
-An additional bronze Moorti of Sri Swami Satchidanandaji sits a short distance away gazing toward Sri Nataraja.
+Adjacent to the Shrine are additional enclosures housing marble Murtis of Sri Ganesha, Lord Siva, Sri Krishna, and Sri Durga (Parashakti).
+These welcoming deities were created in Jaipur, India and installed here in 1993.